 Under its performance management program, the Attorney General’s Office conducts an enhanced system of performance evaluations of all permanent employees and will provide recognition awards to attorneys and staff who meet or exceed specific award criteria, encouraging a high-level of accountability and productivity.
 "Performance management aligns each individual’s performance with the AGO’s mission, vision, values and goals, providing a clear link for employees to see how their work contributes to the success of the agency,” Attorney General Rob McKenna has said.
 The performance management process includes detailed job descriptions, work goals and employee evaluations to achieve a performance-based culture.
 Recognition awards can take the form of additional pay or time off, both of which are subject to available funding and is not guaranteed.

 The Washington State Attorney General’s Office is Recognized for Achievement in Establishing Healthy Worksite Culture.
-In July 2011, the Washington State Attorney General’s Office (AGO) achieved the Platinum Level of Washington Wellness Worksite designation, reflecting the AGO's high level of commitment to improving employee health and health-related performance in the organization.
+In August 2013, the Washington State Attorney General’s Office (AGO) once again achieved the Platinum Level of Washington Wellness Worksite designation, reflecting the AGO's high level of commitment to improving employee health and health-related performance in the organization.
 For more information about the Washington Wellness Worksite program, visit the Washington Wellness Website.

 Links to state employee benefits include: